Simone Jardim: Tennis career

-After college, Jardim worked for three years as an assistant tennis coach at Fresno State University during which time the team had a 58-20 record, won three WAC conference championships and finished her third year ranked at number 20 in the nation.
+After college, Jardim worked for three years as an assistant tennis coach at Fresno State University during which time the team had a 58–20 record, won three WAC conference championships and finished her third year ranked at number 20 in the nation.
 In 2008, Jardim became the assistant coach for the College of William & Mary tennis team and was named interim head coach at the end of the season.
 In 2009, she became the head tennis coach at Michigan State University and coached for 8 seasons.
-During her tenure, the MSU team achieved two of its three most successful seasons: with records of 17-9 in 2014 and 16-9 in 2015.
+During her tenure, the MSU team achieved two of its three most successful seasons: with records of 17–9 in 2014 and 16–9 in 2015.
 In 2016, Jardim resigned as head coach in order to relocate with her family to Florida.

 Pickleball career

-Jardim became a professional pickleball player in 2015 and took up the profession full-time in 2016 after moving to Florida.
-In 2016, Jardim won her first US Open pickleball championship in women's singles.
-The following year she earned the US Open triple crown with titles in singles, doubles (with Corrine Carr) and mixed doubles (with Oliver Strecker).
-She repeated the US Open triple crown in 2018, winning the singles title against her former student Lucy Kovalova and earning victories in doubles with Corrine Carr and mixed doubles with Kyle Yates.
-At the 2019 US Open championships, Jardim again won the singles title (against Irene Tereschenko) and mixed doubles with Kyle Yates, but lost the women's doubles title (with Corrine Carr) in the finals against Lucy Kovalova and Irene Tereschenko.
+Jardim became a professional pickleball player in 2015 and took up it up full-time in 2016 after moving to Florida.
+That year, Jardim won her first U.S. Open pickleball championship in women's singles.
+In 2017 and 2018, she won the U.S. Open triple crown with titles in singles, doubles and mixed doubles.
+At the 2019 U.S. Open championships, Jardim won the singles title (against Irene Tereschenko) and mixed doubles with Kyle Yates.

-In 2021, Jardim reduced her playing time by stepping away from women's singles.
-In the 2021 US Open, she and playing partner, Lucy Kovalova, were runner-up in women's doubles to the team of Catherine Parenteau and Callie Smith; she and playing partner, Ben Johns, won the mixed doubles title.
-As of 2021, she has the most career PPA titles among women players with 32 and was ranked No. 1 in the world in women's doubles (with playing partner Lucy Kovalova) and mixed doubles (with Ben Johns) by the Pro Pickleball Association (PPA).
+At the 2021 U.S. Open, she was the runner-up in women's doubles and won the mixed doubles title.
+Until 2021, she held the most career PPA titles among women players with 32 and was ranked No. 1 in the world in women's doubles and mixed doubles by the Pro Pickleball Association (PPA).
+In 2023, Jardim again won the doubles title at the U.S. Open and was named Player of the Year for Female Pro Doubles by the Association of Pickleball Players.

 Jardim is co-founder and co-director of Peak Performance Pickleball Academy in Bonita Springs, Florida.
-She has sponsor endorsements with JOOLA, Jigsaw Health and Nike.
+In 2021, she had sponsor endorsements from several sports and health companies including JOOLA, Jigsaw Health and Nike.
+Many in the sport consider her to be the original, greatest of all time, female player.